1940s Julia Baird 1940s Julia Baird

 Cup Cookies

-Cu p Cookies are a milk lemon sugar cookie with an almond, sugar & cinnamon topping sprinkled on top.
+Cu p Cookies are a milk, lemon and sugar cookie with an almond, sugar & cinnamon topping sprinkled on top.
 This recipe is from Aunt Babette’s Cook Book from 1889, and its leavening agent is Ammonium Bicarbonate or Baker’s Ammonia

 I’ve chosen this recipe because for the last 2 years, my Ammonia Cakes recipe has been my most popular post by far.
-That shows me that there’s an appetite for information about and recipes using Baker’s Ammonia, but I’m torn, because Ammonia Cakes is not a delicious recipe at all!
+This tells me that there’s an appetite for research and recipes using Baker’s Ammonia, but I’m torn, because Ammonia Cakes is not a delicious recipe at all!
 I had to make a second recipe, Icing for Cake to save the Ammonia Cakes so they were edible and they didn’t end up in the compost.

 Read More